-UK US Australia Mainland China Others Hong Kong Stock Exchange initiatives The LSE launched the Corporate Responsibility Exchange in October 2004, which was transferred to ICSA Software, the software company of the Institute of Chartered Secretaries and Administrators, in 2006 It is an online tool for companies to disclose non- financial company information, such as environmental and social performance The LSE published "Corporate NYSE Euronext (in partnership with ASSET4) offers issuers access to a database of objective and transparent environmental, social and corporate governance information that helps companies benchmark their extrafinancial policies and practices (May 2009) The database enables NYSE issuers to analyse a set of parameters that include their level of carbon risk, board independence and employee satisfaction NYSE Listed Company Manual Issuers must adopt and disclose a code of business conduct and ethics for directors, officers and employees, and promptly disclose any waivers of the code for directors or executive officers ASX Listing Rules A listed company is required to review its operations and activities during the financial period (Rule 4.10.17).
+UK US Australia Mainland China Others Hong Kong Stock Exchange initiatives The LSE launched the Corporate Responsibility Exchange in October 2004, which was transferred to ICSA Software, the software company of the Institute of Chartered Secretaries and Administrators, in 2006 It is an online tool for companies to disclose nonfinancial company NYSE Euronext (in partnership with ASSET4) offers issuers access to a database of objective and transparent environmental, social and corporate governance information that helps companies benchmark their extrafinancial policies and practices (May 2009) The database enables NYSE issuers to analyse a set of parameters that include their level of carbon risk, board independence and employee satisfaction NYSE Listed Company Manual ASX Listing Rules A listed company is required to review its operations and activities during the financial period (Rule 4.10.17).
 The Note to the Rule states that ASX supports the Group of 100 Incorporated publication, "Guide to the Review of Operations and Financial Conditions", which makes references to sustainability reporting, including social and environmental performance (pg.
-12 of the Guide) A listed company must include in its annual report a statement as to whether it has followed the best practice recommendations of the ASX Corporate Governance Council, and if not, why not (Rule 4.10.3) The Revised Corporate Governance Principles and Recommendations (published by the ASX Corporate Governance Council in August 2007, with amendments in 2010) provides that: The Shanghai Stock Exchange ("SSE") issued a "Notice on Strengthening Listed Companies' Assumption of Social Responsibility" and the "Guidelines on Listed Companies' Environmental Information Disclosure" (关于加强上市公司 社会责任承担工作暨发布《上 海证券交易所上市公司环境信 息披露指引》的通知) (May 2008) The Notice urges issuers to enhance awareness of social responsibility and to develop CSR strategies according to the characteristics of their operations and industries.
-The strategy should at least include protection of employees, reasonable use of resources, environmental protection, community investment, and information about implementation and monitoring of CSR strategies.
-The Notice encourages companies to disclose social responsibility measures and performance.
-Disclosure should include efforts in social, The Singapore Stock Exchange published a Policy Statement on Sustainability Reporting and Guide to Sustainability Reporting for Listed Companies to encourage sustainability reporting.
-On 5 September 2006, Bursa Malaysia launched a CSR Framework as a guide for CSR implementation and reporting.
-The Framework looks at four main focal points of CSR practice: the environment, the workplace, the community and the Listing Rules Issuers are encouraged to disclose in the management discussion and analysis section of their interim/annual reports information related to business risks, environmental policies, community, social, ethical and reputational issues, key relationships with employees, customers, suppliers and others (paragraph 52 of Appendix 16) Rule 18.05(6) of the Main Board Listing Rules requires a listing document
+12 of the Guide) A listed company must include in its annual report a statement as to whether it has followed the best practice recommendations of the ASX Corporate The Shanghai Stock Exchange ("SSE") issued a "Notice on Strengthening Listed Companies' Assumption of Social Responsibility" and the "Guidelines on Listed Companies' Environmental Information Disclosure" (关于加强上市公司社会责任承担工作暨发布《上海证券交易所上市公司环境信息披露指引》的通知) (May 2008) The Notice urges issuers to enhance awareness of social responsibility and to develop CSR strategies according to the characteristics of their operations and industries.
+The strategy should at least include protection of employees, reasonable use of resources, environmental protection, The Singapore Stock Exchange published a Policy Statement on Sustainability Reporting and Guide to Sustainability Reporting for Listed Companies to encourage sustainability reporting.
+On 5 September 2006, Bursa Malaysia launched a CSR Framework as a guide for CSR implementation • Listing Rules - Issuers are encouraged to disclose in the management discussion and analysis section of their interim/annual reports information related to business risks, environmental policies, community, social, ethical and reputational issues, key relationships with employees, customers, - It is an online tool for companies to disclose non-financial a set of parameters that include their level of carbon risk, board independence and employee satisfaction NYSE Listed Company Guide) A listed company must include in its annual report a statement as to whether it has followed the best practice recommendations of strategies according to the characteristics of their operations and industries.
+The strategy should at least include protection of employees, reasonable use of resources, On 5 September 2006, Bursa Malaysia launched a CSR Framework as a guide for CSR community, social, ethical and reputational issues, key relationships with employees,